Rhagoletis juglandis: Morphology

 The eggs appear a pearly white color when first laid, but progressively darken as the embryo develops.
 The eggs are somewhat curved, with one end slightly tapered and the other end pointed.
 The eggs measure to be around 0.8 mm by 0.3 mm.

 Upon developing into larvae, these flies take on a transparent look in their early stages and turn creamy white or light yellow as they mature.
 In addition, they have prominent anterior and posterior orange-yellow spiracles.
 The larvae measure to be around 9 mm by 2 mm.

 The pupae are described as looking like grains of wheat, with a barrel shape and straw color.
 The pupae measure around 5 mm by 3 mm.

 As adults, the main body color of the adult fly is tawny with lemon yellow markings.
 The wings look translucent and have three parallel transverse dark bands.
 The distal band continues along the costal margin to the apex (dorsal region).
 The abdomen of the fly has dark transverse bands on the dorsum.
 The female fly is larger than the male, and has a more pointed end of its abdomen due to the telescoping ovipositor.
 Females grow to be around 4 mm long in body length.

 Distribution and habitat

 There are recorded sightings of R.juglandis in Arizona, California, Texas, and Kansas.

 Hosts of R. juglandis infestations include Juglans regia (the English or Persian walnut), Juglans rupestris (a species of walnut indigenous to Arizona and Texas), and Juglans hindsii (the California black walnut).
 Particular cultivars of J. regia may be more infested than others because of relative softness and thickness of walnut husks.
 'Eureka' 'Klondike,' 'Payne,' 'Franquette' and 'Ehrhardt' cultivars of J. regia are among the most susceptible to infestation.

 In addition, R. juglandis has been found to infest the Arizona walnut Juglans major in the southwestern United States and Mexico.

+This North American pest also reached Europe in the late 1980s and is causing important damage to its principal host, the walnut.

+The husk fly also infests ripe apricot and peach fruits, usually if infested walnuts are located within flying distance.